-Have you ever considered branching out and created a web presence outside of Etsy?
+Is it time for you to create your own online home to showcase and sell your work?
 What are your options?
 How do you make the right choice among so many hosting alternatives?

-I get a lot of questions from friends and readers who are interested in starting a business and want to learn more about launching their own e-commerce website or web presence, so I thought I'd share with you how I chose Squarespace for web hosting, creation, and design, and what my experience with it has been so far.
+I get a lot of questions from friends and readers who are interested in starting a website to showcase their work, services, or offerings.
+I’ve been using Squarespace since 2014 for web hosting, creation, and design, and here’s why I’d recommend it.

 A website is only as good as the content (the words and photos) that you put in it.
 I know that’s really obvious, but first things first.
-Spend some time crafting your copy (the words) on your home and about pages, listings, and blog posts.
+Spend some time crafting your copy (the words) on your home and about pages, product listings (if you have them), and blog posts.

 OK, good.
 Glad we got that behind us so we can talk about the big questions you have about Squarespace.

 Squarespace covers everything from website building, hosting, template design, e-commerce, blog management, and web stats.

 - Ease of use.
 I could see immediately during the free trial that it was super easy and quick to set up a beautiful website.

 - Low price.
 Some may be turned off by the annual fee (around $250ish for e-commerce, less if you're using it as a portfolio or blog only).
 To me, this is a steal compared to paying a designer and a developer.

 - The look.
 It’s the best looking option among its peers, in my opinion.

 - The feel + functionality.
 The initial setup is not only easy but so is pretty much everything else.
 It easily integrates with MailChimp and your social media accounts, it has a great blogging component, and its style editor is a breeze to use.